 Skydive Empuriabrava has been operating since 1985 and offers skydiving courses and tandem jumps as well as pilot training.
 Find out more about what they offer here.

 There are also a number of places popular for mountain biking, such as the dirt trails near Llagostera.
 The roads running between Llagostera and Caldes de Malavella and towards Girona are also popular in the spring when cyclists from across Europe don their Lycra and tour in groups, often with support vehicles.
+Learn all about cycling on the Costa Brava here.

 There are so many places you can hike it just isn’t true.